 Tara made a good guess earlier.
 She thinks the orphanage caretakers are telling Elizabeth that we will be taking her away soon.
 They think they're doing us a favor, trying to prepare her.
 But now, every time we come to visit and they leave the room, she freaks out because she thinks it's happening now.

-I would have preferred that they just pretend that nothing was going to be different for her, until that moment when she simply leaves the orphanage and comes "home" to the hotel with us.
+I would have preferred that they just pretend nothing was going to be different for her, until that moment when she simply leaves the orphanage and comes "home" to the hotel with us.
 See, by then, she might have been comfortable enough with us to let us take her wherever we wanted.
 But now, she just freaks out whenever she sees us, making this whole thing more difficult than it had to be.

-The other American adoptive couple here, Joel and Nancy, left yesterday.
+The other adoptive couple here, Joel and Nancy, left yesterday.
 They are great people.
 They're adopting boy and girl siblings.
-Unfortunately for them, their return trip will happen in January or February, the dead of Winter.
+Unfortunately for them, their return trip will happen in January or February, the dead of winter.
 But they're from Michigan and Montana originally (though they now live in Phoenix), so they can handle harsh winters.
 I have added their blog to our "blog roll" on the right.

 similar posts here ... and elsewhere

 Here is the complete blog of the adoption experience in paperback form, Russian Adoption: From Nashville to Astrakhan and Back (PDF).
 And here is the fictionalized, future "homeland tour" (action adventure) version in various forms: on Kindle, various electronic formats, and in paperback.